dataanalytics986/production_lines_project/README.md

 To set up the project locally and begin calculating KPIs, follow these two main steps:

-1.  **Database Setup:** The user must first execute the provided **SQL scripts** to create the necessary database.
-This database is where the production lines' event logs will be stored.
+1.  **Database Setup:** The user must first make sure that the Microsoft SQL Server is properly installed on his system.
+Secondly, user must execute the provided **SQL scripts** to create the necessary database, tables and routines for writing/updating the tables.
+This database and tables is where the production lines' event logs will be stored.
 2.  **Python Library Setup:** The user must set up the Python library on the host system.
 This ensures that the **KPI functions** can be imported into the user's main Python script for execution.

 ---